 Grilled Cheese, Tomato Soup & Wine

-If the classic tomato soup is accompanying your grilled cheese.
-A Chianti such as Ruffino Chianti, or Rosé wine will make for a fine pairing.
+If the classic tomato soup is accompanying your grilled Cheese.
+A Chianti or a Rosé wine will make for a fine pairing.
 Both wines are high enough in acid so the tomato soup won’t taste flat or metallic when paired with them.
-Chianti has just enough tannin to go great with the proteins in the cheese.
-While a Rosé will be refreshing against the fat and grease of the grilled cheese.
+Chianti has just enough tannin to go great with the proteins in the Cheese.
+While a Rosé will be refreshing against the fat and grease of the grilled Cheese.

 The re-imagining of Grilled Cheeses has become a popular item at restaurants.
 You might see grilled cheese sandwiches made using Gouda cheese, artisan sourdough breads, stilton cheese, or even cheese made from nuts.
 Some grilled cheeses may have granny smith apples on them, red onions, basil, and pulled pork.
 We recommend consulting our food and wine pairing database to best pair up these flavours.

 Beer and Cheese make a great pairing, as the saltiness of cheese balances out the bitterness (from the hops) of beer.
 That’s why we often eat salty things such as pretzels, peanuts and other bar snacks with beer.
 Thus, that’s why we’d pair beers that lean on the bitter side with grilled cheese sandwiches.
 Even if you don’t like bitter beer, like an India Pale Ale (IPA), you’ll find that the Cheese mellows out the flavour of the beer, creating a fantastic combination.